JayKay135/Riptide-Dart-Port/README.md

 The API is mostly identical to [Riptide](https://github.com/RiptideNetworking/Riptide).

 ### Installation
-In you projects pubspec.yaml file add riptide under your dependencies.
+In your projects pubspec.yaml file add riptide under your dependencies.
 ```yaml
 dependencies:
     riptide: ^0.0.3